 Cyclic status query: - The module monitors OutputSequenceCounter.
-0) Cyclic checks: - The controller must check OutputSyncAck. \rightarrow If OutputSyncAck = 0: Reset OutputSyncBit and resynchronize the channel. - The controller must check whether OutputMTU is enabled. \rightarrow If OutputSequenceCounter > InputSequenceAck: MTU is not enabled because the last sequence has not yet been acknowledged.
-1) Preparation (create transmit array): - The controller must split up the message into valid segments and create the necessary control bytes. - The controller must add the segments and control bytes to the transmit array.
-2) Transmit: - The controller transfers the current element of the transmit array to OutputMTU. \rightarrow OutputMTU is transferred cyclically to the module's transmit buffer but not processed further. - The controller must increase OutputSequenceCounter.
+0) Cyclic checks: - The CPU must check OutputSyncAck. → If OutputSyncAck = 0: Reset OutputSyncBit and resynchronize the channel. - The CPU must check whether OutputMTU is enabled. → If OutputSequenceCounter > InputSequenceAck: MTU is not enabled because the last sequence has not yet been acknowledged.
+1) Preparation (create transmit array): - The CPU must split up the message into valid segments and create the necessary control bytes. - The CPU must add the segments and control bytes to the transmit array.
+2) Transmit: - The CPU transfers the current element of the transmit array to OutputMTU. → The OutputMTU is transferred cyclically to the module's transmit buffer but not processed further. - The CPU must increase OutputSequenceCounter.
 Reaction: - The module accepts the bytes from the internal receive buffer and adds them to the internal receive array. - The module transmits acknowledgment and writes the value of OutputSequenceCounter to OutputSequenceAck.
-3) Completion: - The controller must monitor OutputSequenceAck. → A sequence is only considered to have been transferred successfully if it has been acknowledged via OutputSequenceAck.
+3) Completion: - The CPU must monitor OutputSequenceAck. → A sequence is only considered to have been transferred successfully if it has been acknowledged via OutputSequenceAck.
 In order to detect potential transfer errors in the last sequence as well, it is important to make sure that the length of the Completion phase is run through long enough.
+Note: To monitor communication times exactly, the task cycles that have passed since the last increase of OutputSequenceCounter should be counted.
+In this way, the number of previous bus cycles necessary for the transfer can be measured.
+If the monitoring counter exceeds a predefined threshold, then the sequence can be considered lost.